fabioscagliola/Integration-Testing/README.md

 ## Remarks

-The machine learning model is not yet trained.
+The machine learning model is not yet properly trained.

 The database is not used: forecasted sales are returned by a web API method.